Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Summary and Conclusion

-The results of Sect.~\ref{sect_param_estim} prove that even a single SRGO can, in principle, perform accurate GW parameter estimation, being able to provide a closed region on a sky map for the GW source localization, which would improve with increasing PSNR.
-In Sect.~\ref{estim_variation}, we find that an effective PSNR (i.e. true PSNR times the square root of the total number of data points) of at least $\sim 80$ would be required to achieve decent parameter estimation with a single SRGO, which may be achieved by a combination of noise reduction and increasing the data measurement rate.
+The results of Sec.~\ref{sect_param_estim} prove that even a single SRGO can, in principle, perform accurate GW parameter estimation, being able to provide a closed region on a sky map for the GW source localization, which would improve with increasing PSNR.
+In Sec.~\ref{estim_variation}, we find that an effective PSNR (i.e. true PSNR times the square root of the total number of data points) of at least $\sim 80$ would be required to constrain parameters effectively with a single SRGO, which may be achieved by a combination of noise reduction and increasing the data measurement rate.
 At this effective PSNR or higher, a single SRGO would be capable of constraining the GW source parameters (such as the sky localization area, relative distance and mass estimations, etc.) to within a few tens of percent of their true values.
-In Sect.~\ref{param_degen}, we obtain more physical insights by studying the parameter degeneracies of an SRGO experiment.
+In Sec.~\ref{param_degen}, we obtain more physical insights by studying the parameter degeneracies of an SRGO experiment.

-Finally, in Sect.~\ref{discuss}, we discuss the limitations of this study; justify some approaches we have taken in this study; answer fundamental questions about the working principle of an SRGO; and discuss future implications of realizing an SRGO.
+Finally, in Sec.~\ref{discuss}, we discuss the limitations of this study; justify some approaches we have taken in this study; answer fundamental questions about the working principle of an SRGO; and discuss future implications of realizing an SRGO.

 In conclusion, SRGO seems promising as a near-future Earth-based GW detector sensitive to the yet undetected mHz GWs.
 It could complement space-based detectors such as LISA, or even make detections prior to the launch of LISA, assuming that rapid technological development during this decade allows a functional SRGO to be built.
 The main effort required in this direction would be detailed studies, techniques and technologies to handle noise sources; finding the optimum operation mode of a storage ring for an SRGO experiment; techniques and technologies for the timing data readout.
 Further studies of single ion storage rings and improvement in vacuum technology would also help.